CORONER

 https://www.youtube.com/watch?v=_F700h4o_Pc

-Fine, classy and precise ...just like a Swiss watch.
+Metal and meticulous ...just like a Swiss watch.

 CORONER never disappoint, never.
-Part of the Second Wave of the Euro-thrash movement, the trio were in constant competition with the bigger acts: CELTIC FROST, KREATOR and SODOM ...yet they managed to create a (death) cult following that matches the band's technicality.
+Part of the Second Wave Of Thrash-Metal (Euro Chapter), this trio were in constant competition with the bigger acts: CELTIC FROST, KREATOR and SODOM ...yet they managed to create a (death) cult following, that matches the band's technicality.

-Right from their first LP, 1987's R.I.P., the Zurich-boys displayed crafty musicianship that would evolve with 1988's Punishment For Decadence and fully bloom with 1989's magnum opus: No More Color.
+The Zurich-boys displayed crafty musicianship that evolved on 1988's Punishment For Decadence LP and would fully bloom with 1989's magnum opus: No More Color LP.

-The onslaught opens-up with "Die By My Hand" and right after the first 90seconds, we know that this is a very mature band and that this LP will be an amazing ride.
-"No Need To Be Human" is a mid-pace piece that leaves no stone unturned, the track is supported by a pure commanding thrashmetal riff.
-Perfection is unlocked with the blistering "Read My Scars", picture a snippet of what RUSH in 1975 would be as a thrashmetal band ...yes it's that good !
+The onslaught opens-up with "Die By My Hand" and right after the first 90secs, we know that this is a very mature band that will provide an amazing ride.
+Alive and precise, "No Need To Be Human" is a mid-pace piece that leaves no stone unturned, the track is supported by a pure commanding thrashmetal riff.
+Perfection is unlocked with the blistering "Read My Scars", picture a snippet of what 1975's RUSH would be as a thrashmetal-band ...yes it's that good.

-Sadly CORONER never gain massive sales or much approval from the industry.
-While the metal spotlight was always on the SLAYER's, METALLICA's and TESTAMENT's of the era, the Swiss-trio were left aside but developed their own brand of prog-thrashmetal, a style now worshipped by a whole new generations of thrashers.
+Sadly CORONER never gain commercial-shares or much approval from the industry.
+While the spotlight was always on the Big Four and the contemporaries of the era, the Swiss-trio were left aside but developed their own brand of prog-thrash, a style now worshipped by a whole new generation.

-It is a fact that the subpar artwork-cover and little / limited support from Noise Records didn't do much to push this release higher, yet No More Color is far from being monochrome, as the multiple colorful shades of the metal spectrum are used and abused throughout this explosive LP: a true thrashmetal gem !
+It is a fact that the subpar artwork-cover and limited support from Noise Records didn't do much to push this release higher.
+Yet the No More Color LP is far from being monochrome, as the multiple colorful shades of the metal spectrum are used and abused throughout this explosive LP: a true thrashmetal gem !

 *